 When I moved out to Los Angeles two years ago, it was to begin a chain reaction of goals in which to accomplish.
 I spent over a decade of my life post-cancer doing little regarding creativity or towards a profession.
 Sure, I went to school for four of those years and made some films, but the momentum from the education stalled, and I was left to wander aimlessly.

-Don passed away a few weeks before I left in 2016, and when I went to pick up a gift I had given him, his neighbor gave me a shirt with that quote smack dab across the chest.
+Don passed away a few weeks before I left in 2016, and when I went to pick up a gift I had given him as a token of thanks, his neighbor gave me a shirt with that quote smack dab across the chest.
 I couldn’t fit in the shirt back then, but after cleaning out my closet last night, I rediscovered the garb, and it fit like a glove.
 I proceeded to wear it proudly today to my job at 9-1-1 on the Fox Lot.

 I lost twenty pounds in January alone on the #Whole30, and have kept it off, not because I simply went on a diet, but because I chose to continue eating relatively healthy.
 I got a job as a PA because I had a hunger to work in the industry, and someone recognized that initiative and gave me my first shot.
 And I kept getting days because I worked my ass off.